githubuniverseworkshops/github-devsecops-fundamentals/docs/exercises/02.secure.the.software.supply.chain/02-extra.md

 - _**Outcome:**_ The application will be containerized and pushed to GitHub Container Registry.

 !!!
 Note
-    We will continue working on the same branch `contiuous-integration-deployment`.
+    We will continue working on the same branch `continuous-integration-deployment`.

 ## Prerequisites